kaifuyang/LA-Net/README.md

+# Learning to Adapt to Light
+Source codes of the LA-Net reported in
-# KF Yang, C Cheng, SX Zhao, HM Yan, XS Zhang, YJ Li.
+KF Yang, C Cheng, SX Zhao, HM Yan, XS Zhang, YJ Li.
 Learning to Adapt to Light.
 IJCV, 2023.